 Inevitably, however, “the bent of his mind relaxes [and]…misfortunes attack him unawares.”
 But that doesn’t mean there’s no value in Stoicism.
 Hume goes on to say,

 that though the mind cannot, in Stoicism, support the highest flights of philosophy, yet even when it sinks lower, it still retains somewhat of its former disposition; and the effects of the Stoic’s reasoning will appear in his conduct in common life, and through the whole tenor of his actions.

-In other words, progress is possible even if perfection is not.
+In other words, progress is possible even if perfection is not—a point Stoics like Seneca made thousands of years ago.
 Besides, even Epictetus didn’t claim to be a Sage.

 But Cicero portrays Cato’s uncompromising Stoic ideal in stark terms:

 Just as a drowning man is no more able to breathe if he be not far from the surface of the water…than if he were actually at the bottom already, …similarly a man that has made some progress towards the state of virtue is nonetheless in misery than he that has made no progress at all.

 If the Sage is an impossible standard then is Stoicism pointless?
 Buddhists probably have the same question about enlightenment.